-(b) General Rule of Privilege.
+Subdivision (b).
 This subdivision sets forth the privilege, using the previously defined terms: client, representative of the client, lawyer, representative of the lawyer, and confidential communication.
-It is in accord with the Alaska rules on the subject that are superseded by this rule: Rule 43(h) (2), Alaska R. Civ.
-P., and Rule 26(b) (3), Alaska R. Crim.
+It is in accord with the Alaska rules on the subject that are superseded by this rule: Rule 43(h)(2), Alaska R. Civ.
+P., and Rule 26(b)(3), Alaska R. Crim.
 P.